paulvt/plemp-node/README.md

 * Uploading of image/music/video/code/text files
 * (Re)arranging of the files (not yet persistent cross sessions)
 * Some visual effects for eye candy purposes

-The following feature are planned but have not been ported from the previous Camping/Ruby application yet:

 * Syntax highlighting of source code files

+The following feature is planned but has not been ported from the previous Camping/Ruby application yet:

 * Distributed management of the arrangement, i.e. everybody viewing the Plemp page will (with some delay) see the same arrangement